ilwoolyu/MeshLib/README.md

 # MeshLib

 ## Description
 Mesh Library (MeshLib) - A collection of fundamental surface processing C++ libraries.
-The library is very light, which enables the users to handle surface processing easily.
+The library is very lightweight, which can enable the users to handle surface processing easily.
 This collection is used for implementation of several surface-based applications (see the publication list below).

 ## Overview - Libraries
 * AABB: fast closest triangle access to general mesh